opcaic/docs/intro/adding-new-game-modules.rst

 page.
 There it is possible to specify JSON schema of all the configuration options which should be available for customization.
 It also generates a preview of the form which will be displayed as part of the page when creating a new tournament in the given game.
-We recommend using tools like https://jsonschema.net which can gereate a JSON schema from example JSON file.
+We recommend using tools like https://jsonschema.net which can generate a JSON schema from example JSON file.

 .. tip::
     You can use features of JSON schema to constrain the allowed inputs for the genereated form, as